losrobbos/vercel-deploy-guide/README.md

 Here we focus on the Terminal Deployment using the Vercel CLI:

+- Open a terminal inside your project folder
-- Type `vercel` in your current folder
+- Type `vercel`
 - Follow the instructions (in case of doubt - accept all the defaults please with enter please)

 - After deployment finished you receive two links